dmathieu/glynn/README.md

     ftp_dir: /web/portfolio

 Glynn will connect itself to the host "dmathieu.com" and send every file to the FTP directory /web/portfolio.
+To do yo, you just need to be at the top of your jekyll project.
+And in a console, enter the following :

+    glynn

+Quite simple again.
+It'll connect to the remote host, ask you for login and password and send the files :)

 Contributing
 ------------